whiprandolph/bestseller/Part 2 - Why Are We So Lost？/07 - Encouraging vs Discouraging Spirituality.md

 And it gets worse -- apparently we were born into a sinful world that our sinful ways helped create!
 What message could possibly encourage more hopelessness?

-In another example, the Islamic Quran likewise causes people to doubt their own sense of right and wrong, and to trust authorities instead.
+The Islamic Quran likewise causes people to doubt their own sense of right and wrong, and to trust authorities instead.
 The Quran repeatedly states Allah's omniscience: "Allah is All-Forgiving, Most Merciful...
 Surely Allah is Almighty, All-Wise...
 And Allah is All-Hearing, All-Knowing."
 The Quran paints the Islamic God Allah as omniscient, and how should a person respond if they have a feeling, urge, or thought that does not align with their authorities' religious text?
 The Quran is clear: "Perhaps you dislike something which is good for you and like something which is bad for you.
 Allah knows and you do not know."

 Buddhist authorities have pulled the same authority-supporting tricks.
 Visitors to Tibet prior to the Chinese takeover in the 1950s found Tibetan Buddhists teaching that the world is full of evil.
 Every bend of the road, stream crossing, or village entrance had to have a row of flags to exorcize evil spirits.
 Lakes, wells, and streams teamed with demons who brought floods and hail storms upon anyone who violated their religious leaders' rules.